mattrdunn/BookWorms/ReadMe.md

 1. Scalable
 1. Quick read access of files
 1. Durability of files & annotations

+## Considerations
+There is the possbility of complications with intellectual property, copyrights, etc in giving users the ability to upload and share files.
+What if a user uploads a file that was obtained outside of legal channels?
+Is the distribution of alegally obtained files illegal (i.e. user pays for it and shares it for free)?
+Is it legal to distribute

+I'm more of a software engineering expert than legal one, but this may require some specific legalese Terms of Service for users in order for them to create an account.
+In addition, there would need to be some kind of checks in place to uphold said Terms of Service.
+One example would be scanning/processing any uploaded files for signs of copyright, IP, or otherwise unpermitted content.

+Of course this web app can simply exist as a proof of concept and fun project (as it will likely remain), but there would likely need to be lots of hoops to jump through for someting like this to exist at any capacity as a real-life, customer-facing application.
+The easiest path forward to that might be something along the lines of a deal or partnership with an eBook provider (e.g. Amazon) by integrating with their selection in order to ensure legal distribution of intellectual property.

 <!-- ## Definition of Done -->